 Grace Jalowiecka gives you a guide on the different ways to work wood into your home.
 Oakmasters' oak beam casings feature in the article online.
 Oakmasters recommends oak as a timeless material that adds warmth and character to traditional, but also contemporary homes.
 Click on the image above to read the full article.
-Read about this project in our case study or see our image gallery.
+Read about this project in our case study.

 Jane Crittenden visits David & Doreen in Kent and talks to them about their beautiful new oak framed home built by Oakmasters.
 The article on page 63 features the full story of how the house project progressed as well as plans and details of building companies involved.
 To buy a back copy of the magazine, click on the image above.
 Read our full case study or see all images in our gallery.

 Thanks to its strength, sustainability and natural beauty, oak has once again become the material of choice when creating spectacular ceiling features.
 Oakmasters, a specialist in oak structures, discusses what you need to consider when deciding on your ceiling solution on page 40.
 To download a back issue of the magazine, click on the image above.
 Visit our gallery for inspiration.